 See a historic video of the coaster in action

-On this day in 1884, the country’s first roller coaster opened at Coney Island, sparking Americans’ obsession with amusement rides.
+On June 16, 1884, the country’s first roller coaster opened at Coney Island, sparking Americans’ obsession with amusement rides.
 Invented by LaMarcus Thompson, the ride, called the Switchback Railway, spanned 600 feet and traveled just six miles per hour.
 Unlike today’s coasters, the Switchback did not make a round trip loop, and passengers exited at the end of the track.
-The one-minute long ride cost only five cents.
+The one-minute-long ride cost only five cents.

 Image via creative commons by Mark Hout